Questions and Answers About Billing and Payment

 Different seasons and different types of electrical equipment can cause electricity use to increase.
 For example:

-- During hot summers when your air conditioner is used a lot, it can be as much as 50% of your total
+- During hot summers when your air conditioner is used more frequently, it can be as much as 50% of your total electricity bill.

 - If your air conditioner is older, it may be less efficient and use more energy.

 Here are some other changes around your home that could affect your bill:

 - Did you buy any new or larger appliances or electronics like a big-screen TV?

 - Did you renovate your home?

 - Were you at home more than usual during the summer?
 If so, your air conditioner might have been running more than it normally would.

 - Did you have visitors stay with you?
 They might have used appliances like your washer and dryer.

 - Are you using equipment like a dehumidifier that runs all the time?

 - Do you have a pool?
 If so, does it have a heater?